 Nausea and Vomiting in Pregnancy

-Morning sickness can happen due to a couple of reasons: an empty stomach, low blood sugar, hormonal changes, strong smells, nutritional deficiencies, lack of sleep and even stress!
+We don’t exactly know why this condition happens, but but it’s thought to be due to rising estrogen and HcG levels.
+Other factors that can affect it are: an empty stomach, low blood sugar, strong smells, nutritional deficiencies, lack of sleep and even stress!

 Treatments for Morning Sickness

-The common med given to women experiencing morning sickness is called Diclectin (doxylamine-pyridoxine).
-This med comes with its controversies however, and its side effects include diarrhea, disorientation, epigastric pain, insomnia, headache, and palpitations.
+The common medication you might be offered is called Diclectin (doxylamine/pyridoxine).
+This medication comes with its controversies however, and its side effects include diarrhea, disorientation, epigastric pain, insomnia, headache, and palpitations.

 If you have natural tips for dealing with morning sickness during pregnancy, be sure to post them below.
 And if you have any questions or are interested in learning how naturopathic medicine can help during pregnancy book an appointment!